jonesor/flightplanner/README.md

     will be the lower left point of your image grid.
 5. Decide on an angle by which the survey grid needs to be pivoted/rotated around this origin point (e.g. 45 degrees).
-6. Use the `litchiGrid` function to generate a flight mission plan for use with the Litchi Mission Hub app.
+6. Use the `fp_litchi_mission` function to generate a flight mission plan for use with the Litchi Mission Hub app.
 This mission plan is a `data.frame` which you save as a CSV file for use in the Litchi Mission Hub app.
 7. Check your plan on the Litchi MissionHub and adjust as necessary.